taowis/OmicsDesk/paper/paper.md

 Corresponding author: kaitao.lai@sydney.edu.au

 # Summary
 We present **SingleCellDesk**, a modular R-based toolkit designed to facilitate downstream analysis of single-cell RNA-seq (scRNA-seq) datasets.
-This streamlined and structured framework enables analysis of count matrix-level data for quality control, clustering, annotation, trajectory inference, and cell-cell interaction exploration.
+This streamlined and structured framework enables analysis of count matrix-level data for quality control, clustering, annotation, trajectory inference, transcriptional regulation, pathway scoring, and cell-cell interaction exploration.
 We illustrate the utility of SingleCellDesk using GSE165722, a human nucleus pulposus (NP) scRNA-seq dataset across various stages of intervertebral disc degeneration (IVDD).
 SingleCellDesk simplifies scRNA-seq workflows and enables flexible interpretation of complex datasets.

 # Statement of Need
 Although many scRNA-seq datasets are publicly available, downstream analysis workflows are often inconsistent and fragmented. **SingleCellDesk** addresses this need by offering:
 - A structured and user-friendly approach for processing count matrix data
-- Integration of standard analytical steps including clustering, annotation, and pseudotime analysis
+- Integration of standard analytical steps including clustering, annotation, pseudotime, and signaling analysis
 - Support for visualization and interpretation of cell-cell communication patterns
+- Support for TF regulatory analysis, cell senescence scoring, and immune subsetting
 - Easy adaptation to various biological systems and study designs

 This toolkit is valuable for both computational and experimental researchers seeking efficient and transparent ways to explore single-cell transcriptomics.